 Judy has written and starred in two critically acclaimed, Off-Broadway hit shows: The Judy Show – My Life as a Sitcom (Outer Critics Circle Nomination), and 25 Questions for a Jewish Mother (GLAAD Media Award – Outstanding NY Theater, Drama Desk Nomination – Actor).
-Judy received rave reviews as Gremio in The Public Theater’s all female production of The Taming of The Shrew for The NYC Public Theatre’s Shakespeare in the Park.
+Judy received rave reviews as Gremio in The Public Theater’s Shakespeare in the Park all-female production of The Taming of The Shrew.
 She also co-starred in Off-Broadway’s Clinton!
 The Musical, and Disaster!
 The Musical.

 Judy has made numerous appearances on The View, The Today Show, The Drew Barrymore Show & and on MSNBC, CNN and NewsNation as a free-speech advocate.
 She often pops up on The Food Network, but please do not mention Chopped All Stars or Rachel vs. Guy to her.

 Judy’s three albums, Conduct Unbecoming, Kill Me Now and Judith’s Roommate Had a Baby are available wherever you get your music.
 You can also check out the rest of her website, here at JudyGold.com or follow her on Twitter, Instagram or Tik Tok – @jewdygold

 Part memoir and part stand-up routine, this hilarious and affecting play breaks down just what makes Jewish mothers so lamentable, laughable, and lovable.
 Seamlessly weaving actual interviews with Jewish mothers across the United States together with memories from her childhood and own experiences as a Jewish mother, she explores it all: rugelach to rabbis, matzoh to marriage, Ann Landers to Anne Frank, and guilt to G-D.